Let’s just get this out of the way.

 Gestation lasts 6 to 7 months.
 The impregnated female is ovoviviparous and incubates her eggs.

 The young snakes are in clear membranes.
 When it is birthing time, the snake moves to shallow water and can give birth to as many as 80 or 90 live young, though 20 to 40 is more usual.
+They are born through the cloaca and not the mouth, as some believe.

 Babies are about 2 feet long.
 The young are independent right at birth and the mother anaconda doesn’t stay around to offer any parental supervision and care.